 Starters often back away from creating a free product.
 They want to wait until they are expert enough.
 Some wait forever… don’t let that be you.
 Here is some help on how to become an expert fast.

-There are mainly three things you need to ensure about your free resource:
+There are mainly three things your free resource needs to cover:

 - it needs to come from your unique angle

 - it needs to have excellent quality in content

 - it needs to be of great help or, even better, solving one of the most pressing problems people in your niche have

 Your free offer can have many different formats like an email course, a worksheet, a checklist, a report, a cheat sheet, a fully fledged case study, etc.

 If you want to learn more about different types of freebies and which ones work great, check out Stef Gonzaga’s post on SmartBlogger about 9 examples of very effective free resources to grow your email list.

 Whatever type of freebie you choose to create, make sure it integrates with the framework of your paid products.
 Show people the next level of in-depth information in relevant spots.